Testing Guide

 • Use the --pdb flag to enter the Python debugger upon test failures.

-PlasmaPy’s continuous integration tests on GitHub are typically run using tox, a tool for automating Python testing.
-Using tox simplifies testing PlasmaPy with different releases of Python, with different versions of PlasmaPy’s dependencies, and on different operating systems.
-While testing with tox is more robust than testing with pytest, using tox to run tests is typically slower because tox creates its own virtual environments.
+Using Nox simplifies testing PlasmaPy with different releases of Python, with different versions of PlasmaPy’s dependencies, and on different operating systems.
+Testing with Nox is more robust than testing with pytest alone because Nox creates its own virtual environments and ensures that tests are run locally the same way as in CI.

-To run PlasmaPy’s tests for a particular environment, run:
+To run PlasmaPy’s tests for a particular session, run:

 For example, static type checking with mypy can be run locally with